 Emotional intelligence is vital for a leader to successfully manage a team during times of uncertainty.

-2020 has certainly been a year to put leadership to the test, but what are the characteristics that are non negotiable to lead us through unpredictable difficulty?
+The last couple of years have certainly put leadership to the test, but what are the characteristics that are non negotiable to lead us through unpredictable difficulty?

 “Having the ability to manage fear, uncertainty and doubt while maintaining a clear vision and really be there for people in a supportive manner, is what really makes a clear, successful leader in chaotic times.”

 Ben Walden, our Founding Partner and Director of Classic at Olivier Mythodrama explains his take on what we need from a leader during times like these.

 When everything is going well within an organisation, there is no real need for overly present leadership.
 It is when we are faced with challenges that we really need a visible leader to act with confidence and a calm demeanor.
 If our leadership shows signs of stress in chaotic times it can lead to an escalation of negativity within the workplace.